 Yes.
 Employers subject to Arizona's minimum wage laws are required to comply with notice, posting, and recordkeeping requirements pertaining to minimum wage.
 The requirements include: (1) posting minimum wage notices in the workplace; (2) providing employees with the employer's business name, address, and telephone number in writing upon hire; and (3) maintaining payroll records in accordance with Arizona's statutes and rules.
 For more information about these requirements, see What kind of recordkeeping is required by Arizona's minimum wage laws?
-For more information about which employers are subject to Arizona's minimum wage laws, see Which employers are subject to Arizona's minimum wage laws?
+For more information about which employers are subject to Arizona's minimum wage laws?

-The Industrial Commission's 2017 model minimum wage and earned paid sick time notices are available here, posting earned paid sick time notices in the workplace; (2) providing employees with the employer's business name, address, and telephone number in writing upon hire; (3) providing employees with a notice that informs them of their rights and responsibilities under the Fair Wages and Healthy Families Act; and (4) maintaining payroll records in accordance with Arizona's statutes and rules.
+The Industrial Commission's 2017 model minimum wage and earned paid sick time notices are available here.

+Employers subject to earned paid sick time laws are similarly required to comply with notice, posting, and recordkeeping requirements pertaining to earned paid sick time.
+The requirements include: (1) posting earned paid sick time notices in the workplace; (2) providing employees with the employer's business name, address, and telephone number in writing upon hire; (3) providing employees with a notice that informs them of their rights and responsibilities under the Fair Wages and Healthy Families Act; and (4) maintaining payroll records in accordance with Arizona's statutes and rules.
 For more information about which employers are subject to Arizona's earned paid sick leave laws, see Which employers are subject to earned paid sick time laws?